bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 Assuming everything works correctly the scripts will take about

-5 mins for first 7 components
+PC 5 mins for first 7 components Another 5 for the last samba build

 #### tar and copy over